-Huawei has revealed the platform that will power its new 2018-19 phones here at IFA 2018.
-Kirin 980 is the hardware that will be inside the forthcoming Mate 20 due in October as well as the P20 and P20 Pro replacement due early next year which we reckon will be called the P30 and P30 Pro.
+Huawei has revealed the platform that will power its new 2018-19 phones.
+The Kirin 980 is the hardware that will be inside the forthcoming Mate 20 as well as the P20 and P20 Pro replacement due early next year which we think will be called the P30 and P30 Pro.

-Huawei's new platform is groundbreaking for a few reasons, but primary amongst them is that it heralds the first in a new generation of mobile chips - based on ARM's new Cortex-A76 processor design which is significantly more efficient than older cores - 58 percent according to Huawei.
+Huawei's new platform is groundbreaking for a few reasons, but primary amongst them is that it heralds a new generation of mobile chips - based on ARM's new Cortex-A76 processor design which is significantly more efficient than older cores - 58 per cent according to Huawei.

-When asked about availability of the chipset, Wang said "Well you know there is a Mate 20 launch in London in October”.
-So that's that - we'll see the Mate 20 in October.
-Check out all the latest Mate 20 rumours.
+When asked about availability of the chipset, Wang said "Well you know there is a Mate 20 launch in London in October".
+You can watch the unveiling of Huawei's latest device right here on Pocket-lint.